No. 2 (Baldwin)

 Help finance its rebuilding!

-After the railroad shut down the locomotive was purchased by the MCRR and shipped to Iowa.
-It was rebuilt by the early 70's and operated as the main road engine for nearly 20 years until 1987 when it was taken out of service for a complete rebuild.
-This rebuild includes a complete frame up restoration comprising of a new boiler.
+After Argent shut down, No.2 was purchased by the MCRR and shipped to Iowa.
+It was renovated by 1971 and operated as the main road engine for nearly 20 years until 1987, when it was taken out of service for a complete rebuild.
+This on-going rebuild includes a complete frame up restoration comprising of a new boiler.

 No. 2 being refueled in August 1974